-If you are dealing with National Credit Systems and experience any of the above events, or any others that indicate there is going to be difficulty in dealing with the company, we recommend getting professional help.
+If you are dealing with National Credit Systems and experience any of the above events we recommend getting professional help.

-They’ll likely have greater success in resolving the debt situation and getting your credit repaired than you will if you go it alone.
+They’ll likely have greater success in resolving the debt situation and getting your credit repaired.

-If you feel you have the time and the inclination to deal with National Credit Systems on your own, give it a try—at least for a while.
+If you feel you have the time and the inclination to deal with them on your own, give it a try.

-However, if you find your efforts aren’t getting you anywhere, the company is threatening you, or you’re just feeling worn down, engage the services of a credit repair service.
+However, if you find your efforts aren’t getting you anywhere, engage the services of a credit repair service.

-They’re professionals who deal with collection agencies and will almost certainly produce a better outcome than you can on your own.
+They’re professionals who deal with collection agencies and will almost certainly produce a better outcome.